gorkemtopcu/lexi-learn/README.md

-# 🌍 LexiLook – A Smarter Way to Learn Words
+# 🌍 LexiLearn – A Smarter Way to Learn Words

-**LexiLook** is a fast, type-safe, and accessible web app designed for language learners.
+**LexiLearn** is a fast, type-safe, and accessible web app designed for language learners.
 Search any word to explore its definition, usage, and structure through a performant, scalable architecture aligned with Next.js App Router standards.

 ---